lipemiranda159/GpsPosition/README.md

 ### 4) Future features

-- Implemente queue to process locations received from device
+- Implement queue to process locations received from device